arjun118/Forensics/TMUCTF-(2+2=3).md

-opening the pdf  file we find the following link, https://tinyurl.com/t7zpyfb6 which leads us to a mega file.I Downloaded the so called You found me again.png image file.
+opening the pdf  file we find the following link, https://tinyurl.com/t7zpyfb6 which leads us to a mega file.I downloaded the so called You found me again.png image file.

 There's a problem with the png file header,I changed it using a hexeditor and opened the png file to get our flag.
 ![](/images/flag-part-1.png)